Jeremye3180/github-tutorial/README.md

    *_NOTE_: this tutorial will only use the free account 3  You should see your dashboard, if you did, WELCOME TO GITHUB!!!

+###Setting up your SSH keys

+1. On the top right of your dashboard, you should see your profile icon, click it
+  * then click "settings"
+2. On the left sidebar, click "SSH Key"
+    * click "add SSH Key(top right of page)"
+       * Tyoe in the name of your command line program where it says "Title"

+3. _Note_: This part assumes you have either nitrous.io or c9.io as your command line On your command line program, go to your dashboard> click the gear icon on the top right
+    * press "SSH Key"
+    * double click the the SSH code, then copy and paste it to the box below the "title" box on github.

 ---
 ## Repository Setup